Background:

 How the Odyssey sold in the USA:

-was released to the public in May 1972.
-Although a couple pre-production units were distributed in May
+Odyssey was first announced to the public in May 1972.
+Although a couple

-for demonstration purposes, the production started later in September.
-Nationwide advertising of this system on television and radio resulted in a
+started in August.
+Nationwide advertising of this system on television and radio

-real success: over 130,000 Odyssey and
+resulted in a real success: over 130,000 Odyssey and over 20,000 rifle packs were

-20,000 rifle packs were sold in 1972.
-More might have been sold if some of Magnavox’
+in 1972.
+More might have been sold if some of Magnavox’ advertsing had not confused TV

-would only work with a Magnavox TV set.
-Perhaps this was done by Magnavox to
+viewers into believeing that the Odyssey system would only work with a Magnavox TV set.

-increase the sales of their own name-brand TV sets, but persistent rumors to
+Perhaps this was done by Magnavox to increase the sales of their own name-brand TV sets,

-this effect confused potential customers and did not help sales.
-Another 200,000+
+but persistent rumors to this effect confused potential customers and did not help sales.

-Odyssey and 50,000+ rifle packs sold between 1973 and 1975, bringing the
+Another 200,000+ Odyssey and 50,000+ rifle packs sold between 1973 and 1975, bringing the

 total to 330,000+ Odyssey and 80,000+ rifle packs sold.
-The system was removed
+The system was removed from the

 The very first law suit in the history of video games: